Wiki Page Categories

 Shall I create a patch against the current master or do a pull request on Github?

-#6 Updated by Sven Schwyn almost 8 years ago
+#6 Updated by Sven Schwyn about 8 years ago

 I'm trying to clean up my contributions to a few projects before I loose the overview.
 This patch is several months now, do you see a chance to apply it any time soon?
 Or is there anything I can do to make this more likely to happen such as rebasing on Github or creating a new patch against the current trunk?